peterk87/nf-flu/README.md

 ## Introduction

-**nf-flu** is a bioinformatics analysis pipeline for assembly and H/N subtyping of Influenza A virus.
-The pipeline supports both Illumina and Nanopore Platform.
+**nf-flu** is a [Nextflow][] bioinformatics analysis pipeline for assembly and H/N subtyping of Influenza A and B viruses from Illumina or Nanopore sequencing data.
-Since Influenza is a special virus with multiple gene segments (8 segments) and there might be a reference or multiple we would want to align against, the pipeline will automatically pull top match references for each segment.
+Since Influenza has a segmented genome consisting of 8 gene segments, the pipeline will automatically select the top matching reference sequence from NCBI for each gene segment based on [IRMA][] assembly and nucleotide [BLAST][] against all Influenza sequences from NCBI.
-To achieve this task, the pipeline downloads Influenza database from NCBI and user could provide their own reference database.
-The pipline performs read mapping against each reference segment, variant calling and genome assembly.
+Users can also provide their own reference sequences to include in the top reference sequence selection process.

-The pipeline is implemented in [Nextflow][]
+After reference sequence selection, the pipeline performs read mapping to each reference sequence, variant calling and depth-masked consensus sequence generation.

 ## Pipeline summary